alexeim1973/RepData_PeerAssessment1/PA1.md

 ```
 ## [1] 1.188679
 ```

-So, after imputing the missing data, the new mean of total steps taken per day is the same as that of the old mean; the new median of total steps taken per day is greater than that of the old median.
+After imputing the missing data:

+* the new mean of total steps taken per day is the same as that of the old mean

+* the new median of total steps taken per day is greater than that of the old median

 ### Are there differences in activity patterns between weekdays and weekends?